ggambetta/computer-graphics-from-scratch/A0-linear-algebra.md

 A *matrix* is a rectangular array of numbers.
 For the purposes of this book, matrices represent *transformations* that can be applied to points or vectors, and we refer to them with a capital letter, such as $M$.
 This is the same way we refer to points, but it will be clear by the context whether we're talking about a matrix or a point.

-A matrix is characterized by its size in terms of columns and rows.
-For example, this is a $4 \times 3$ matrix:
+A matrix is characterized by its size in terms of rows and columns.
+For example, this is a $3 \times 4$ matrix:

 $$\begin{pmatrix}
 1 & 2 & 3 & 4 \\